Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

+Similarly, mass and energy conservation error are both saturated for $p \ge 4$ in all the schemes.
+Conservation error is more severe than the overall error.
+The divergence/connection preservation scheme (SD2) shows noticeably smaller errors in comparison with SD0 and SD1.
+For mass conservation error, the difference between the SD2 scheme and SD0/SD1 is approximately $3.00 \times 10^{-7}$ at $T=5$ for $p\ge4$.
+The error difference is small but significant when the mesh error is approximately in the range of $2.00 \times 10^{-5} \sim 3.00 \times 10^{-4}$.
+However, this small difference contributes to a meaningful deterioration of the overall error in long time integration.

-\subsection{Unsteady Zonal flow}
+\subsection{Unsteady zonal flow}

-One big difference between the unsteady zonal test and the steady zonal test is that the still surface elevation($H_0$) is not constant as given as follows.
+Contrary to the steady zonal test, the unsteady zonal test in the Williamson's test suites uses a variable still surface elevation of $H_0$ as follows.

-where $r_a$ is the radius of the earth, $g$ is the gravitational constant, and $\Omega_f$ is the Earth rotation frequency.
-Thus, $g H \nabla H_0 \cdot \mathbf{e}_1$ should be computed directly because it cannot be computed in a weak form by the integration by part.
-Consequently, the spurious diffusion removal scheme cannot be applied to $H \nabla H_0$.
-Consequently, this component seems to be the main source of conservational error for this unsteady zonal flow.
-Fig. \ref{SWEUnsteadyZonal} confirms the better accuracy of the LOCSPH scheme with $\mathcal{G}$ compared to LOCAL moving frames.
-However, it also shows that the conservational accuracy obtained by $\mathcal{G}$ is quickly overwhelmed by the conservational error of $g H \nabla H_0 \cdot \mathbf{e}_i$.
-The test is run up to $T=0.5$.
-The LOCSPH scheme with $\mathcal{G}$ does not show any better accuracy, approximately after $T=0.35$ in the same mesh as the steady zonal test.
+where $r_a$ is the radius of the earth, $g$ is the gravitational constant, and $\Omega_f$ is the Earth's rotational frequency.
+Note that $g H \nabla H_0 \cdot \mathbf{e}^i$ should be computed directly because it cannot be computed in a weak form by integration by part.
+Thus, the divergence/connection scheme cannot be applied to $H \nabla H_0$.

+Similar to the error plot of the steady zonal test in Fig. \ref{SWESteadyZonal}, Fig. \ref{SWEUnsteadyZonal} presents the overall error and mass conservation error for the SD0, SD1, and SD2 schemes.
+The overall errors are also saturated for $p \ge 4$ in all the schemes.
+The overall $L_2$ error for the SD2 scheme is slightly better than those of SD0 and SD1 because of the relatively short time integration up to $0.5$(days).
+The mass conservation error difference is approximately $3.30 \times 10^{-7}$ at $T=5$ for $p\ge4$, similar to the result of the steady zonal flow test.
+Adopting LOCAL moving frames for $\mathbf{e}^i$ seems to be the primary reason for the accuracy maintained for the direct derivative of the non-constant $H_0 (\theta)$, regardless of $\mathbf{d}^i$.